Bluh7/Spotify-Music-Lyrics-Scraper-API/README.md

-# Spotify Lyrics Scraper API
+# Spotify Music Lyrics Scraper API

 Nodejs API that will use puppeteer to scrape music lyrics from Spotify for free